-The date of 13 January is an important one for Polish Vodka, joining French cognac and Scottish whisky on the list of Protected Geographical Indications.
+The Polish Vodka Day is fast approaching!
+On January 13, we will celebratean important day for Polish Vodka, joining French cognac and Scottish whisky on the list of Protected Geographical Indications.
 According to a survey conducted by the Polish Vodka Foundation, only one in three Poles know that Poland is the cradle of this drink*.
-The Polish Vodka Museum, which opens in several short months at the Koneser Praga Center in the Praga-Północ district of Warsaw, is intended to help us grow our national pride.
+The Polish Vodka Museum helps in building national pride.

 DID YOU KNOW THAT…